AlfredoSequeida/Nerf-Gun-Call-of-Duty-Warzone-Controller/README.md

 ### The Brains
 For the brains of the build, I used the [Raspberry pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/).
 Since it has wifi built-in it lets us build a completely wireless solution.
+This is held on the gun using the bottom of this [Raspberry Pi 4 case project on thingiverse by John_Sinclair](https://www.thingiverse.com/thing:3723481)

 ![raspberry pi](https://imgur.com/GErPWCK.jpg)